 Generally, I am a serial declutterer undertaking decluttering campaigns regularly, although not necessarily at regular intervals.
 Usually, a new wave of decluttering begins when our household disorderliness level crosses an invisible yet variable threshold.
 Somehow, I just know when it is time.

 If you have ever completed a decluttering project, big or small, you probably understand what I am saying.
-Your process might be different from mine, but something triggers you begin it whether it is a jam-packed kitchen cabinet or frustration because you can no longer park your car in the garage.
+Your process might be different from mine, but something triggers you to begin it whether it is a jam-packed kitchen cabinet or frustration because you can no longer park your car in your garage.

 My current decluttering and divestment project began late last year, but it was not because we had crossed the household messiness line.
 Somehow, my concerns about Christmas consumerism and the harm we are inflicting on our planet’s environment came together forcing me to look at our stuff in a new light